Manager, Philanthropy & Campaign Lead (CNIB Lake Joe)

 - Experience coordinating events.

-- A seasoned major gifts solicitor with a proven track record of closing six-figure gifts and moves management.
+- A proven track record of closing six-figure gifts and moves management.

 - Willingness to be a passionate advocate for CNIB and those we serve.